spirit-island/spirit-island-mod/CUSTOM.md

   - Once all elements are set press the "Update Elements" button
 - Presence track energy:
   - For each time that energy gain increases grab energy tokens from bag and stack them onto spot
-  - You don't need to put them on every spot, only when income changes.
-Also don't forget about starting spot if it's not zero
   - Energy tokens have a 2nd state to be used for bonus energy, i.e. Finder
   - Once all energy is set press the "Update Energy" button
+  - Note: You don't need to put them on every spot, only when income changes
+  - Note: Don't forget about starting spot if it's not zero
 - Innate thresholds:
   - Grab a threshold token (X) and place it onto object where you want the threshold decal to appear
   - Then grab elements from the element bag right next to threshold
   - Set the state to match the element
   - Stack elements on top of each other as needed
   - Once all thresholds are set press the "Update Threshold" button (the top one)
-  - Note for thresholds with OR, i.e. Trickster, you'll need to manually edit the json file to add a second threshold at the exact same coordinates as the other one
+  - Note: for thresholds with OR, i.e. Trickster, you'll need to manually edit the json file to add a second threshold at the exact same coordinates as the other one
 - Extra setup:
   - Create object and place on top of spirit panel
   - Tag object with "Setup"